zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/quotes.md

 # Programming paradigm
 - OO makes code understandable by encapsulating moving parts.
   FP makes code understandable by minimizing moving parts.  --- Michael Feathers(Twitter)

+# Future
+- Any application that can be written in JavaScript, will eventually be written in JavaScript.  --- Jeff Atwood, Author, Entrepreneur, Cofounder of StackOverflow

+# World
+- If anything can go wrong, it will. --- Murphy's law